searchsakib/corporate-care/questions_and_answers.md

 #### Answer: A

-<i> By info.favoriteFood = '🍝', we changing the info object favoriteFood value from food[0] which is '🍕' to '🍝'.
+<i> By info.favoriteFood = '🍝', we are changing the info object favoriteFood value from food[0] which is '🍕' to '🍝'.
 But it has no effect on the food array.
 That's why the array is unchanged and returning the original array ['🍕', '🍫', '🥑', '🍔'] </i>

 </p>
 </details>